partrickli/ExcelToGraphviz/README.md

 Topology will be opened in default pdf reader.

+## Watch mode

+> npm run watch:data

+Any change on ./data.xlsx will be reflected on pdf which will be automatically opened on default pdf reader.

 ## Input data

 The excel file contains lines, which describing link between nodes.